 We believe that our intellectual property is important to the success of our business.
-We have received the registration of trademarks not only for Vitamin Cottage and Health Hotline but also for our logo, Natural Grocers by Vitamin Cottage® and Vitamin Cottage natural Grocers® for appropriate categories of trade.
-In addition, we have received the registration of service marks for EDAP - Every Day Affordable Price, {N}power, Organic Headquarters®, Organic Month Headquarters®, Organic Produce Headquarters®, Natural Grocers Cottage Wine and Craft Beer® and Resolution Reset Day® and registrations of trademarks for These Came First® and Natural Grocers Top 10 Nutrition Trends®.
+We have received the registration of trademarks not only for Natural Grocers®, Vitamin Cottage® and Health Hotline® but also for our logo, Natural Grocers by Vitamin Cottage® and Vitamin Cottage® and Vitamin Cottage® and Vitamin Cottage® for appropriate categories of trade.
+In addition, we have received the registration of service marks for EDAP - Every Day Affordable Price®, {N}power®, Organic Headquarters®, Organic Month Headquarters®, Organic Produce Headquarters®, Natural Grocers Cottage Wine and Craft Beer®, Natural Grocers Cottage Craft Beer® and Resolution Reset Day® and registrations of trademarks for These Came First® and Natural Grocers Top 10 Nutrition Trends®.
 We do not own or license for use any patents, franchises or concessions that are material to our business.
 Our trademarks are generally valid and may be renewed indefinitely as long as they are in use and their registrations are properly maintained.